Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

 \begin{itemize} \item \textbf{Function synthesis enables asymptotic cost reductions for processing data with LLMs.} There has been significant recent interest in developing various data management applications with LLMs \cite{khattab2022demonstrate, chen2023symphony, narayan2022can, Lai2022DS1000}.
-Prior work directly processes data with the LLM.
-By synthesizing functions that process the data, \systemnamec{} reduces the number of tokens the LLM needs to process by 110x relative to \systemnamea{}. \item \textbf{Function synthesis + aggregation results in higher quality than direct extraction.} Despite the fact that \systemnamea{} processes each document with the LLM directly, \systemnamec{} performs 12.1 F1 points (22\%) better on average.
-Based on comparisons with \systemnameb, which only synthesizes one function, we show that function aggregation is key in enabling the improvements. \item \textbf{\systemname achieves higher quality than state-of-the-art baselines, while exposing a more general interface.} \systemnamec expresses tasks via merely \textit{six} natural language prompts (all provided in Appendix \ref{sec:microprompts}) and uses no training.
+Prior work directly processes data with the LLM. \systemnamec{} reduces the number of tokens the LLM needs to process by 110x relative to \systemnamea{}. \item \textbf{Function synthesis + aggregation results in higher quality than direct extraction.} Despite the fact that \systemnamea{} processes each document with the LLM directly, \systemnamec{} performs 10.1 F1 points (18\%) better on average.
+Based on comparisons with \systemnameb, which only synthesizes one function, we show that function aggregation is key in enabling the improvements. \item \textbf{\systemname achieves higher quality than state-of-the-art baselines, while exposing a more general interface.} \systemnamec expresses tasks via merely \textit{six} natural language prompts (all provided in \cite{arora2023evaporate}) and uses no training.
 Yet, it exceeds SoTA systems by 3.2 F1 (6\%) points when generating tables from scratch and 6.7 points (10\%) when extracting pre-defined gold attributes.
 Meanwhile, it supports a broader range of settings than any of these baselines. \item \textbf{The identified tradeoffs hold across language models.} We evaluate on four models from three unique providers \cite{openai, askell2021anthropic, lieber2021jurassic}.
-We find that the tradeoff space we identify between \systemnamea{} and \systemnamec{} holds across LLMs.
-The implementations remain competitive in quality across LLMs. \end{itemize}
+We find \systemnamea{} and \systemnamec{} remain competitive in quality across LLMs. \end{itemize}